furesoft/Slithin/README.md

 * List/Delete ShareEmail History

 # In Testing
-* Generate SSH Key

 # Planned
-* Custom ScriptLanguage to automate tools
 * Share your assets with other users
 * Cloud Connection
 * Dark Mode
 * New Tools:
     - Merge Notebooks
     - Use Shapes on your device
+* Plugin support to enable new cloud providers/tools/etc

 # This is a beta, so use it on your own risk